 Natural shoreline restoration at Aramburu offers a model for Bothin Marsh

 Healthy tidal marshes serve as the lungs of San Francisco Bay, giving life to hundreds of fish and wildlife species and billions of small creatures that form the base of the food chain.
 As a result of development, only 10 percent of San Francisco Bay’s original wetlands remain.
 Yet, scientists estimate the Bay needs 100,000 acres of healthy wetlands to maintain a sustainable ecosystem.

-Bothin Marsh historically extended much farther inland through the present-day Tam Valley, but like many bayside marshes and wetland areas, it has been shaped and transformed by human activity over the years.
+Bothin Marsh historically was located much farther inland in present-day Tam Valley, but like many bayside marshes and wetland areas, it has been shaped and transformed by human activity over the years.
 Large areas were filled in during the 1970s to support urban development and transportation, and now the marsh is only half the size of its original area.
 In 1975, Bothin Marsh was purchased by the Trust for Public Land, and the 106-acre Bothin Marsh Open Space Preserve was formally acquired by Marin County Parks in 1981.
 Like many other wetlands around the San Francisco Bay, it is a small remnant of a large, complex, and species rich wetland environment that formerly existed.